Ingredient Glossary · Essential Oils

 Menthofuran 2–6% · Menthyl acetate 3–7%

-"Good to very good quality; more herbaceous-camphoraceous than American.
-Excellent value — the world's largest export volume."
+"Good to very good quality; more herbaceous-camphoraceous than American character.
+Excellent value-for-money — the world's largest export volume serves most commercial applications including Pakistani personal care, attar, and traditional Unani preparations."

 Menthol Range